 Portfolio manager’s Letter December 2004

-Trying to estimate Berkshire Hathaway’s profits from its foreign exchange transactions is difficult because we do not know exactly which currencies Warren Buffett has taken a position in, and because these are short-term contracts (generally one year or less — the mix may have changed substantially in the last 12 months).
-In last year’s annual report there is an interesting table on page 67, “Estimated Fair Value Assuming a Hypothetical Percentage Increase (Decrease) in the Value of Foreign Currencies Versus the Dollar.”
+Trying to estimate Berkshire Hathaway’s profits from its foreign exchange transactions is difficult because we do not know exactly which currencies Warren Buffett has taken a position in, and how he is hedging currency disaster.
+Because these are short-term contracts (generally one year or less — the mix may have changed substantially in the last 12 months).
+In last year’s annual report, there is an interesting table on page 67, “Estimated Fair Value Assuming a Hypothetical Percentage Increase (Decrease) in the Value of Foreign Currencies Versus the Dollar”.

-This table appears to be Warren’s attempt to help us estimate gain or loss in the currency position.
+This table appears to be Warren’s attempt to estimate gain or loss in the currency position and hedging currency disaster.
 The table says that a 10% drop in the dollar would leave Berkshire Hathaway with a gain of $1.235 billion.
 At the time there was about $11 billion in notional value in the FOREX positions, according to the third quarter report these positions now amount to $20 billion.
 This is an increase of 81%.
 If we multiply the $1.235 billion times 81%, a 10% percent drop in the dollar would bring Berkshire Hathaway $2.235 billion or a $223 million gain for each 1% loss by the dollar.

 Depending on the currency index that you use, the dollar has fallen somewhere between 5.5% and 7.1%.
-So far in the fourth quarter, using the estimate from the annual report, Berkshire Hathaway’s gain is probably somewhere between $1.4 billion and $1.7 billion before taxes, YTD.
+So far in the fourth quarter, using the estimate from the annual report, Berkshire Hathaway’s gain is probably somewhere between $1.4 billion and $1.7 billion before taxes, YTD, not bad for hedging currency disaster.
 The interesting thing is that most of that move has come since the dollar broke support in early October.

 Since then, it has been falling at the rate of about 1% every week and a half.
 While the currency’s position has had only a small impact on Berkshire Hathaway’s earnings so far, the impact in the fourth quarter will be much larger if the present trends continue.
-As we would expect the rational and wondrously efficient Mr. Market does not seem to have a clue.
+As we would expect, the rational and wondrously efficient Mr. Market does not seem to have a clue about hedging currency disaster.

 Warren Buffett’s recent move into Foreign Exchange is remarkable for many reasons, first because of its size, which, at last report, amounted to $20-some billion in notational value.
-To say that this is a large bet is obviously an understatement.
-More remarkable still is the fact that this is the latest in a series of large macro bets: the purchase of S&P 500 puts, junk bonds purchases, and fixed income sales.
+To say that this is a large bet is an understatement.
+More remarkable still is that hedging currency disaster is a large macro bet: purchasing S&P 500 puts, junk bonds purchases, and fixed income sales.

-These actions are so wonderfully out of character for the world’s greatest value investor, as to suggest that by some mysterious process Kiewit Plaza had been magically transported to Lower Manhattan and George Soros has taken position of the oracle’s body.
+These actions are so wonderfully out of character for the world’s greatest value investor, as to suggest that by some mysterious process Kiewit Plaza had been magically transported to Lower Manhattan and its as if George Soros has taken the position hedging currency disaster.

 Almost as remarkable as the nature of these transactions is the size of the profits they have generated.
-While it is way too early to judge the outcome of the FOREX positions, they have the potential to dwarf his earlier adventures.
-Warren Buffett himself has characterized the transactions as a hedge for Berkshire Hathaway’s wholly owned businesses against the decline of the dollar.
-But for Its shareholders, Berkshire Hathaway itself has become a hedge against the sort of disaster that could result from the sudden collapse of the dollar.
+While it is way too early to judge the outcome of the FOREX positions, they have the potential to dwarf his previous adventures.
+Warren Buffett himself has characterized the transactions as a hedge for Berkshire Hathaway’s wholly-owned businesses against the dollar’s decline.
+For its shareholders, Berkshire Hathaway itself has become a way of hedging currency disaster.

 By this I mean that if the dollar where to suffer a sudden catastrophic decline, the result might well be a sharp increase in interest rates and subsequent decline in the stock market.
 Berkshire Hathaway’s intrinsic value would increase not just because of huge profits in its FOREX positions but if the market decline is prolonged and sharp enough Berkshire Hathaway would find its huge cash pile much more valuable, because of the opportunity to swallow large elephants whole.